Biking in Norway: an amazing ride from fjord to fjell

 When biking in Norway you must wear a helmet and cycling under the influence of alcohol is not permitted.
 When cycling on the road keep the right and make sure to bring extra light sources for when the weather gets bad.
 Also make sure to wear bright clothing so you are well visible for other traffic.

 I also made a short video from my biking in Norway trip.
-In case you enjoyed viewing it, would you please give it a Thumbs Up on Youtube?
+In case you enjoyed it, feel free to give it a thumbs up!

 I hope you’ve enjoyed my blog about biking in Norway.
 If you are interested in biking in Norway yourself, please feel free to get in touch with Marta of Bike the Fjords.